rkeppner/keppner-recipes/_posts/2022-02-24-oven-fried-rice.md

 permalink: /recipes/oven-fried-rice.html
 ---

 I’ve kept fried rice on the menu rotation for a couple of years now, but making it from scratch just wasn’t worth the time and effort.
 Which is to say, I’ve been buying it from the freezer section.
 However, I recently came across [this method from Chef John](https://foodwishes.blogspot.com/2019/03/baked-fried-rice-once-cooked.html) that made me reevaluate making it at home.
 It turned out wonderfully for reasonable effort.
-Here’s my variation.
+Here’s my variation of it.

 ### Ingredients